RichardCByrne/CI-MS3-Floral-Reef/README.md

 -   A more sophisticated security system will be integrated into all CRUD actions and user account systems.
 -   A comment section will be implemented into each of the flower profiles.
 -   A map feature will be implemented, so that users can pinpoint exactly where their photos were taken.
+-   Add the ability to manage flowers and user images from the profile page.
+-   Allow users to sort trough flowers by date added, alphabetical etc.

 ### Project Status